-- List any other application requirements specific to transfer applicants: Completion of college level English composition and mathematics required. - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+D8 List any other application requirements specific to transfer applicants: Completion of College level English composition and College level Math are required.

+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.